polyseam/platform-engineering/docs/iac.md

 ## 🧭 Final Thoughts

-Infrastructure as Code is no longer a “nice to have”, it’s a **must-have** for modern platform engineering.
+Infrastructure as Code is a **must-have** for modern platform engineering.
 It brings speed, consistency, and peace of mind 😌 to infrastructure management.

-No matter where you are on your IaC journey, the tools and approaches above are ready to empower you to build better platforms — faster and safer 🚧⚡
+No matter where you are on your IaC journey, the tools and approaches above are ready to empower you to build better platforms, faster and safer 🚧⚡

 ---